theogiraudet/Bookshelf/docs/modules/link.md

   **State**: The entity is moved to maintain its local position relative to the parent entity.
 ```

-*Make armor stands lock to your rotation:*
+*Example: Make armor stands lock to your rotation:*

 ```mcfunction
 # Once